Giving Robots a Hand: Learning Generalizable Manipulation with Eye-in-Hand Human Video Demonstrations

 Reaching Task (Environment Generalization)

-Right: sample human demonstrations with red cube and two distractors (blue cube and green sponge)
+Left: sample robot demonstrations with no distractors (only red cube) Right: sample human demonstrations with red cube and two distractors (blue cube and green sponge)

 robot demonstrations